Stormy Daniels says her lawyer and Michael Cohen colluded to help Trump

 The lawsuit against Davidson and Cohen also claims that Trump was aware the two attorneys were communicating and coordinating for his benefit — unbeknownst to Daniels, whose legal name is Stephanie Clifford.

-The suit further accuses Davidson of breaking client confidentiality and tipping off Cohen that Clifford was about to switch to a new lawyer and announce in court papers that she'd had sex with Trump and signed a $130,000 agreement to keep quiet about it just before the 2016 election
+The suit further accuses Davidson of breaking client confidentiality and tipping off Cohen that Clifford was about to switch to a new lawyer, Michael Avenatti, and announce in court papers that she'd had sex with Trump and signed a $130,000 agreement to keep quiet about it just before the 2016 election

 "Mr. Davidson abdicated his role as an advocate and fiduciary of his client Ms. Clifford and instead elected to be a puppet for Mr. Cohen and Mr. Trump in order to advance their interests at the expense of Ms. Clifford," the suit says.

-An attorney for Trump also did not immediately respond to an inquiry about the lawsuit.
-The White House has previously denied that Trump had an affair with Clifford.
+An attorney for Cohen did not respond for comment on the new suit, which was filed in Los Angeles Superior Court.
+Trump's attorney also did not respond; the White House has previously denied that Trump had an affair with Clifford.

-Clifford's current attorney, Michael Avenatti, told NBC News that she was not consulted or informed by Davidson that he was cooperating with Cohen after the agreement had been signed in November 2016.
+Avenatti, Clifford's current attorney, told NBC News that she was not consulted or informed by Davidson that he was cooperating with Cohen after the nondisclosure agreement was signed in November 2016.

 Attached to the lawsuits are text messages exchanged between Cohen and Davidson on Jan.
 17, 2018, the same day that In Touch Magazine resurrected an interview Clifford had done years before about Trump that was not published at the time.